sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 In this task, you will create a Xamarin account.

-> **Note**: If you have a Xamarin business license or created a trial as part of Module 1 you can use it and skip this task.
+> **Note**: If you have a Xamarin business or trial license, you can skip this task.

 1. Navigate to [https://store.xamarin.com/login](https://store.xamarin.com/login "Xamarin Store login").
 Click the **Create a new account** link.